Toronto District School Board: Past violence-prevention initiatives

-In the late 1990s The Tory Government implemented a deliberate strategy to eliminate violence and illegal behavior on school grounds.
-This effort has been referred to as “Safe Schools Culture” which had a destructive effect on disenfranchised youth, especially African-Canadian.
-This approach lead to mass suspensions and other forms of conventional discipline that did not take into account the complex needs of the youth.
-The zero tolerance philosophy lead to abundant suspensions and expulsions under a “one size fits all” mentality.
+In the late 1990s the Tory government implemented a strategy to eliminate violence and illegal behavior on school grounds.
+The effort has been referred to as "Safe Schools Culture" which had a destructive effect on disenfranchised youth, especially African-Canadian.
+The approach lead to mass suspensions and other forms of conventional discipline that did not take into account the complex needs of the youth.
+The zero tolerance philosophy lead to abundant suspensions and expulsions under a "one size fits all" mentality.
 The culture tended toward pushing youths out of schools without essential support systems.

-Current violence-prevention initiatives
+Violence-prevention initiatives

-Today, steps against the violence in schools have led to the implementation of the school's Community Safety Advisory Panel following any major incident of violence on school grounds.
-The panel is responsible for conducting an independent review into the facts surrounding the events leading to and following the particular incident.
-"The reviews will assist us in understanding the circumstances around this tragic incident to ensure that we continue moving the gains we’ve made in creating safe and caring school environments out to our school communities".
+Steps against the violence in schools have led to the implementation of the school's Community Safety Advisory Panel following any major incident of violence on school grounds.
+The panel is responsible for conducting an independent review into the facts surrounding the incident.
+"The reviews will assist us in understanding the circumstances around this tragic incident to ensure that we continue moving the gains we've made in creating safe and caring school environments out to our school communities".
 Additionally, every second year the Toronto District School Board conducts a School Climate Survey within their schools to gain direct results and understanding from students, school staff and parents about the overall school climate.
 These surveys are used to make informed planning decisions about programs to help prevent bullying and promote a safe and inclusive school environment.